kyegomez/Sophia/README.md

 # Sophia Optimizer

+[Sophia: A Scalable Stochastic Second-order Optimizer for Language Model Pre-training](https://arxiv.org/pdf/2305.14342.pdf)

 Cut Model Training Cost by 50%? with this all-new simple plug in and play Optimizer: Sophia

-[Sophia: A Scalable Stochastic Second-order Optimizer for Language Model Pre-training](https://arxiv.org/pdf/2305.14342.pdf)

-Now with training file ready in experiments folder! 🔥🔥🔥

-Sophia is an second order clipped stochastic optimization algorithm that uses an inexpensive stochastic estimate of the diagonal of the Hessian as an pre-conditioner and a clipping mechanism to control the worst case update size.
-It achieves better performance than adam in terms of validation pre-traing loss, total compute, and wall-clock time.
-By cutting model training cost in half, Sophia can help save millions if not billions of dollars in computational resources.

-## Benefits

-Sophia achievs the same validation pre training loss with 50% fewer number of steps than Adam

-50% less total compute and 50% less wall-clock time

-Seamless integration into existing training pipelines -- plug in and play!

-No special requirments on model architecture or computing infrastructure

-Supports both Hutchinson and Gauss-Newton-Bartlett Hessian Estimators

 ## 👥 Share With Your Friends